Photo & Video Log

 camera icon January 16

-SCUBA divers are performing video and photo transect surveys of the seafloor at Nukove.
+Scuba divers are performing video and photo transect surveys of the sea floor at Nukove.
 (Quicktime, 1.1 Mb.)

 Fluorescent coral target depth 150ft sample collection dive.